joelyu/HDS-W1/README.md

 # Healthcare Data Science Module 1 Assignment

-## Effects of age and gender on using gene expression levels as prognostic markers for diffuse large B cell lymphoma (DLBCL)
+## Demographic modification of gene expression in predicting diffuse large B cell lymphoma (DLBCL) treatment response

 This is the submission GitHub repository for the Module 1 Assignment for the MSt program in Healthcare Data Science.
 The datasets are derived from, and are therefore fully attribute to Reddy et. al for their work on Genetic and Functional Drivers of Diffuse Large B Cell Lymphoma ([ScienceDirect link here](https://www.sciencedirect.com/science/article/pii/S0092867417311212)), namely the [S1 Table](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc1.xlsx) and [S2 Table](https://ars.els-cdn.com/content/image/1-s2.0-S0092867417311212-mmc2.xlsx) from their Supplementary Materials.
 See [Data Attribution](#data-attribution) for details.